 Water/Waste Treatments (1L) 2 lectures/week,week 8 (Dr F. A. McRobie)

 - Water treatment

 - Wastewater treatment

-(Sign up sheets and handouts will be available in the Hydraulics Lab at the start of the Term).
+Sign up sheets and handouts will be available on the Inglis Building Mezzanine Floor at the start of the Term.

 Full Technical Report: